 Other Financial Points to Consider

 - If you were widowed or married at least 10 years before divorcing, you could draw Social Security benefits based on your dead or former spouse’s earnings, if that’s more favorable than your own accumulated benefit.
 However, if you remarry before age 60 (50, if disabled), that option goes away.
 See Social Security’s Survivors Benefits for details.

 - It’s important to note that prenups don’t supersede Medicaid rules.
 The government considers both spouses’ combined income when determining eligibility for receiving Medicaid benefits, including long-term nursing home care.
 To learn more about your own state’s Medicaid program, follow the links HERE.

 - Alimony payments from ex-spouses will almost certainly end when you remarry, so factor that into your new budget.

 - Widowed spouses of public employees (including military, police, firefighters, and civil servants) often lose some or all of their survivor benefits upon remarriage, so research terms of any survivor annuity or health insurance policies carefully.

-- When a widowed or divorced parent with primary custody remarries, income and assets of the new spouse may count toward the “expected family contribution” used to calculate federal student aid available through grants and subsidized loans for college.
+- When a widowed or divorced parent with primary custody remarries, the new spouse’s income and assets may count toward the “expected family contribution” used to calculate federal student aid available through grants and subsidized loans for college.

 If you are struggling with managing the multiple personal and financial priorities in your family’s life, including a new marriage, schedule a complimentary discovery meeting to see how we may help.